High-order nonuniform time-stepping and MBP-preserving linear schemes for the time-fractional Allen-Cahn equation: Numerical experiments

 \subsection{Unconditional preservation of MBP and energy stability}

-In this subsection, we numerically verify the MBP and energy stability of the proposed $L$1-sESAV scheme by simulating the spinodal decomposition of a homogeneous mixture into two coexisting phases governed by the tFAC model \eqref{Model:tAC} with $ \alpha = 0.5 $, $m = 1$, $ \varepsilon = 0.01 $ in $ \Omega = (0,1)^2 $.
-For the forthcoming simulations, we adopt $ M = 128 $, and the initial phase field is generated using uniformly distributed random data in the range $ [-0.8, 0.8] $, which is highly oscillating, see Figure \ref{figEx2_0}.
+In this subsection, we numerically verify the discrete MBP and energy stability of the proposed $L$1-sESAV scheme by simulating the spinodal decomposition of a homogeneous mixture into two coexisting phases governed by the tFAC model \eqref{Model:tAC} with $ \alpha = 0.5 $, $\mm = 1$, $ \varepsilon = 0.01 $ in $ \Omega = (0,1)^2 $.
+For the forthcoming simulation, we set $ M = 128 $, and the initial phase field is generated using uniformly distributed random data in the range $ [-0.8, 0.8] $, which is highly oscillating, see Figure \ref{figEx2_0}.

 Although a modified energy is introduced as an approximation of the original one to facilitate the proof of energy stability, we primarily focus on the behavior of the original (discrete) energy, which reflects the real physical mechanism of the dynamic process.
 In Figure \ref{figEx2_1}, we show the time evolutions of the maximum norms and original energies of the numerical solutions computed using the proposed $L$1-sESAV scheme with various time steps $ \tau = 2, 0.2, 0.02, 0.002 $ for the case of double-well potential.
-It shows that the $L$1-sESAV scheme perfectly preserves both the MBP and the energy stability, even for large time steps (e.g., $\tau = 2$ and $0.2$), which indicates the unconditional preservation of the discrete energy stability and MBP as proved Theorems \ref{thm:energy_L1}--\ref{thm:MBP_L1}.
+It shows that the $L$1-sESAV scheme perfectly preserves both the MBP and the energy stability, even for large time steps (e.g., $\tau = 2$ and $0.2$), which indicates the unconditional preservation of the discrete energy stability and MBP as proved in Theorems \ref{thm:energy_L1}--\ref{thm:MBP_L1}.
 Next, we also consider the simulation of Flory--Huggins potential case and corresponding numerical results are displayed in Figure \ref{figEx2_2}.
 Similar conclusions can also be observed.

+Furthermore, we compare the modified and original energies yielded by the $L1$-sESAV scheme and $L1$-sESAV-EOP scheme, respectively, with $ \tau = 0.002 $ for the double-well potential.
+As seen from Figure \ref{figEx2_3}, a discrepancy exists between the modified energy and the original energy for the original $L1$-sESAV scheme, however, by applying the EOP technique introduced in Remark~\ref{rem:eop}, this discrepancy is substantially reduced for the $L1$-sESAV-EOP scheme.
+Moreover, Figure~\ref{figEx2_4} demonstrates that the $L1$-sESAV-EOP scheme continues to preserve both the discrete energy stability and MBP.